geoportti/geospatial-challenge-camp/source/tabs/researchers.rst

 innovation, and stakeholder collaboration while learning to apply digital and spatial technologies for real-world impact.

-The course starts with a two-day kickoff event, includes a midterm seminar, and concludes with a public final event where teams present their solutions to stakeholders, peers, and the wider community.
-Participants are expected to attend all on-site events and take part in weekly facilitated mentoring and group meetings, while additional teamwork is organized independently by each team.
+The course starts with a two-day kickoff event, includes a midterm seminar, and concludes with a public final event where teams present their solutions to stakeholders, peers, and the wider community. **Participants are expected to attend all on-site events in person and take part in weekly facilitated mentoring and group meetings**,** while additional teamwork is organized independently by each team.

 Apply to participate